Click

 Stojadinovic.

-Second scenario could be an attempt by regime to reclaim some
+Second scenario could be an attempt by regime to

 of the opposition leaders which used to side with Milosevic before